astrophysics91/PBDOT-calculator/README.md

 For c, you can consider to use the output from TempoNest that includes the posterior of the companion mass.
 Alternatively, you can make the mass array by yourself.
 If you just want to find $\dot{P}_{b,int}$ by subtracting the obtained $\dot{P_{b}}$ from the Shklovskii effect, Galactic acceleration, you can use the option, subtract_only=True in PK.pbdot() function, additionally.

+This code will be upgraded constantly to persue user-friendly interface.
+If you have any comments, please mail to me :D